 Most of it can’t just be dumped in the trash.
 Have you tried to get rid of a video tape lately?
 They are among the least recyclable objects on the planet.
 Even my local library has a stern “ABSOLUTELY NO TAPES” sign next to its donation bin.
 I’d burn them, but it would probably destroy what’s left of the ozone layer.
 I suppose I could make it all Goodwill’s problem, but that seems like the coward’s way out.
 Yard sale?
-I would rather die than identify myself as the owner of nine cassette tapes of obscure BBC radio plays of the 1980s and a borderline gay-porn indie film that the former object of my admiration not surprisingly leaves off his resume.
+I would rather die than identify myself as the owner of nine cassette tapes of obscure BBC radio plays from the 1980s and a borderline gay-porn indie film that the former object of my admiration not surprisingly leaves off his resume.
 Why does a spring cleaning of the soul have to be so embarrassing?

 When you’re in the throes of celebrity crushdom, you feel giddy every time you gaze upon your temple of spoils.
 It’s your obsession made tangible.
 But when you finally snap out of it, you see that it’s just a big, stupid pile of shame.
 And it’s not even cool shame!
 I once owned every issue of 16 Magazine and Tiger Beat from back when I was a kid in love with Davy Jones.
 Could I not have had the foresight to save those?
 At least that bundle of vintage pop artifacts would have been an adorable reminder of my youthful innocence, unlike this albatross of midlife insanity I’m now saddled with.